 Jim Barbour introduced them to Bremer Family Winery (between Angwin and Deer Park) – Bremer’s winemaker Bob Bolan tried the first grapes from the vineyard and realized the quality this site produces.
 Bremer Family purchased that first year’s harvest in 2004 (only 1/2 a ton) and continues to do so every year.
 Bremer Family Winery makes a Seek Vineyard designate Cabernet Sauvignon each year.

-Coinciding somewhat with their decision to move full time to the Napa Valley, Barbara and Gerald decided to hold back some of their Cabernet Sauvignon and create their own wine.
+Coinciding somewhat with their decision to move full time to the Napa Valley, Barbara and Gerard decided to hold back some of their Cabernet Sauvignon and create their own wine.
 Their first vintage was from 2013.

 The vineyard is located at an elevation of 1,900 feet and is planted on a slight slope (less then 5%) – they soon learned that this site has problems with frost every few years – especially the lower end of their vineyard where the cold air congregates.
 Mitigating this takes a bit of work each year.
 Rather then install a wind fan (commonly found throughout Napa Valley) they installed a Cold Air Drain® from SHuR Farms at the lowest part of their vineyard.
 It runs on electricity rather then fuel (noticeably quieter) and kicks on around 34 degrees.
 The Sieck’s have noticed that after a few hours of running this, the coldest temperature in the vineyard tends to increase by a few degrees.